The Art of the Introduction (And Why It Matters More Than You Think)

 Awkward Is Part of the Process

-There’s a reason I’m telling this story.
-It’s not because it’s special.
-It’s because it’s normal.
+There’s a reason I’m sharing this story.
+Not because it’s impressive, but because it’s normal.

-We all have these cringe moments.
+We all have these moments.
 We overthink.
 We freeze.
-We replay them later and cringe again.
-But every one of those moments is a rep. It’s practice.
+We replay them later and cringe.
+But every one of those moments is a rep.

 “I really am happy I did that because I now learned that I have a lot to improve on in terms of introducing myself.”

-That’s the part no one talks about.
-Confidence isn’t built in your wins.
-It’s built in the recoveries.
-The times you walk away embarrassed and still show up again the next time.
+Confidence isn’t built in clean wins.
+It’s built in recoveries.
+The times you walk away wishing it went better and still give yourself permission to try again next time.

 The Universal Skill Nobody Teaches

-The more I thought about it, the more I realized this skill applies everywhere.
+The more I thought about it, the more I realized how universal this is.

 “No one teaches you how to really present yourself or pitch yourself or ask for something.”